flutter-stripe/flutter_stripe/README.md

 **Apple Pay**: We provide a [seamless integration with Apple Pay](https://stripe.com/docs/apple-pay).

+**Google Pay**: The plugin can easily act as payment provider for the [Pay plugin](#Pay-Plugin-support) that enables you to seamlessly integrate Google Pay or Apple Pay.
+All you need to do is add your stripe publishable key to the payment profile.

 **Payment methods**: Accepting more [payment methods](https://stripe.com/docs/payments/payment-methods/overview) helps your business expand its global reach and improve checkout conversion.

 **SCA-Ready**: The SDK automatically performs native [3D Secure authentication](https://stripe.com/docs/payments/3d-secure) if needed to comply with [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) regulation in Europe.